 Dog Tag sales information

-Under the Dog By-law, all dogs within the Township of North Dundas must be tagged and registered each year.
-Every other year the Township sends out dog tag sales representatives to go door to door selling dog tags (dog tag sales representatives were dispatched in 2016).
-Dog tags can also be purchased at the Township Office or by mailing in an application.
+Under the Dog By-law, all dogs within the Township of North Dundas must be tagged and registered in every even-numbered year.
+The Township sends out dog tag sales representatives in each licensing year to go door-to-door selling tags (sales representatives will be dispatched later in 2020).
+Dog tags can also be purchased in person at the Township Office, by phone using a credit card or by mailing in an application and cheque.
 Applications are available below:

 How to pay

 The Township accepts payment in the form of cash, money order, cheque, Visa, Master Card and Interac.
 Cheques and money orders must be made payable to the Township of North Dundas.

 Tags can be purchased by mailing in a cheque or a money order to:

 and we will send you a tag in the mail (please do not send cash in the mail).
 Tags can also be purchased by coming into the Township office located at 636 St. Lawrence Street, Winchester, ON.

 Non-compliance with the dog by-law can result in potential fines.
 To access the fee schedule within the by-law, click here (PDF).

 Please be advised that Council has adopted a written complaint policy, for matters that are not a threat to public health and safety.
 All written complaints must be submitted to the Township Office at 636 St. Lawrence Street.
 The complaint policy also applies to barking dogs.
 To access a complaint form, please click here.

 Wildlife is a natural part of the North Dundas community in both the rural and settlement areas.
 There are many ways property owners can reduce the likelihood of wildlife problems such as getting rid of sources of food and shelter on your property and putting out garbage the morning of collection instead of the night before.
 The Township of North Dundas does not offer a service to deal with nuisance or injured wildlife on private property.